vshis/Cone-synthesis-in-Unity/README.md

 # Cone synthesis in Unity
+Coming soon: report exploring the project based on this code.

 Generating cones with random grounds, random skyboxes, with random props, all positioned randomly.
 Default image size: 512x512.